Anurag9507/ImageEffectProject/README.md

-# Image Effects Project
+# ImageEffectApplication

-Image Effect Application is software that applies various image effects, such as contrast, saturation etc. to the image and stores logs of each applied effect.
+ImageEffectApplication is a software that applies various image effects, such as contrast, saturation etc. to the image and stores logs of each applied effect.

 We have implemented this project as part of our Programming-2 course.